SLINGhub/lancer/CONTRIBUTING.md

-# Contributing to `DCVtestkit`
+# Contributing to `lancer`

-First of all, thanks for considering contributing to `DCVtestkit` 😄!
+First of all, thanks for considering contributing to `lancer` 😄!
 We hope that you have found the tool useful in your work 😀 and we apologise for any mishaps 😣 along the way.

-`DCVtestkit` is an open source project, maintained by people who care.
+`lancer` is an open source project, maintained by people who care.

 ## Acknowledgements 😌